jmcalalang/Agility-2020---Programmability---BIG-IP-Rest-Structure-and-Concepts/docs/module1/lab1.rst

 #.
 Open a Remote Desktop session to the Windows Jumphost (``student/automation``),
    ignore any update warnings.

 #.
-Open Google Chrome and navigate to the following bookmarks: **BIGIP01**,
+Open Google Chrome and navigate to the following bookmarks under the
-   and **BIGIP02**.
+   **Programmability** folder: **BIG-IP A**, and **BIG- IP B**.
 Bypass any SSL errors that appear and ensure you see the login screen for each bookmark.

    ..
 WARNING:: Skipping this step will result in errors in subsequent steps